 Upper Airway Resistance Syndrome (UARS) is a common and under-diagnosed condition that can affect any age group.
-Patients with UARS do not have the apnea events of an OSA patient and therefore do not usually meet the criteria of OSA and are left untreated.
+Patients with UARS do not have the apnea events of an OSA patient and therefore do not usually meet the criteria of OSA and may be left untreated.
 It often begins as mild snoring with no sleep disruption.
-If the patient gains weight or even just ages, this snoring (or upper airway resistance) leads to increased resistance and what is termed “snore arousals”, where the patient’s snoring wakes them from sleep.
 It should be noted however many patients with UARS do not demonstrate snoring.
 Some have an increase in respiratory effort only due to anatomical restrictions in the upper airway such as deviated septums, large turbinates, or congenitally narrow nasal passages.
 A common characteristic of people with UARS is that they share a small neck (and small windpipe).
 If there is resistance in breathing in the upper airway, as the diaphragm contracts downward, the air cannot enter the lungs fast enough generating a negative pressure in the airway.
 If the wind pipe is narrow, it can collapse blocking the airway.

 The symptoms vary by age group but the end result is often the same: excessive daytime sleepiness, difficulty falling asleep and non-refreshing sleep.
 It is different than sleep apnea but can lead to the development of sleep deprivation over time (which has many pathological similarities to OSA).
 Some researchers feel that UARS is part of a spectrum of disorders that ranges from snoring to sleep apnea (with UARS somewhere in the middle).
 Other researchers feel it is a separate entity completely.
 UARS does not result in the characteristic apnea events or cessation of breathing seen in OSA, but rather the sleep deprivation caused by frequent arousals due to recurrent collapsing of the trachea (airway).
 It is now known that with OSA is associated with local neurological impairment which is responsible for the hypopneas and apneas seen in this disease.
 In contrast, UARS has an intact neurological system and the ability to respond to even minor changes in the upper airway dimension and resistance airflow.

-There are however significant differences between UARS and OSA and some researchers feel that they present two completely separate disorders with different pathogenesis.
+There are significant differences between UARS and OSA and most researchers feel that they present two completely separate disorders with different pathogenesis.
 The Following table compares the two and their differences:

 What differentiates UARS is that it is often associated with pain symptoms, in all age groups.
-Children suffering from migraine syndrome usually have UARS superimposed that is missed in the diagnosis.
+Children suffering from migraine syndrome usually have UARS (or sleep-related-related bruxism) superimposed that is missed in the diagnosis.
 Pain is unusual in healthy children and the onset of chronic pain should immediately alert the parent to this condition.
-The effects both physically and mentally are significance and can affect the child for life.
+The can effect a child both physically and mentally and can affect the child for life.

 Infants with UARS present with noisy breathing, and disturbed night time sleep.
 They tend to wake often and sleep restlessly.
-Grinding of the teeth while sleeping is common.
+Grinding of the teeth (sleep-related bruxism) is common while sleeping.

 Toddlers and preschool children present with snoring all the way up to sleep apnea (the full spectrum).
 There is secondary growth impairment, neurocognitive deficits (learning and memory), and in rare cases, cardiovascular problems.
 Tooth grinding while sleeping is very common in this group as well.
 Bed-wetting , sleep walking and sleep talking are also common.
 Night terrors (it is terrifying to a child to not be able to breath!) are often seen, as well as head banging while falling asleep.
 Sometimes tooth grinding is so loud it can be heard rooms away (all of these symptoms are classified by the American Academy of Sleep Medicine as separate sleep disorders).